18th June 2021

 What can you be doing to prepare?

 A good software solution should provide the functionality to integrate with suppliers for nutritional and allergen information, export that data and send it to your labelling supplier of choice in the most appropriate format.
-Civica Saffron gives you the facility to do that now – months ahead of the Regulations coming into force.
+Civica Catering Management gives you the facility to do that now – months ahead of the Regulations coming into force.

 What labelling solutions are available?